 Moreover, similar to television commercials, consumers are starting to ignore branded content as it may appear too polished or unauthentic.
 Naturally, most brands are concerned with how their brand is perceived- ensuring that it reflects the principles and mission of the company.

 Unfortunately, that doesn’t bode well with consumers and naturally decreases the value in branded content.
 As a result, brands are starting to develop more authentic content to showcase their products or services.

 Remember, people like to do business with people they know and like.
-The best way to humanize your brand is to be transparent and showcase content that provides a real-world perspective that people can believe.

 1. Big Data – Predictive Analytics

 In an eMarketer survey, “Most Important Technologies for Achieving Value from Future Data Use”, 49.3% of respondents (North American marketing and media executives) marked “predictive analytics and modeling” as the #1 technology for achieving value from future data use.